roblaing/swipl-webapp-howto/README.md

 #### Predicates with the same name and arity handling different cases

 The pattern above is another alien Prolog thing for those of us weaned on the C-family in that instead of dealing with different cases in one function, in Prolog each case tends to have its own predicate.
-In the first *form_handler(Request)* predicate, if the method is POST or data has been sent via GET because search(Anything) is in the Request list, it will skip rendering a blank form and move on to the second *form_handler(Request)* predicate which either asks for corrections to the form or renders the success page.
+In the first *form_handler(Request)* predicate, if the method is POST or data has been sent via GET because search(Anything) is in the Request list, it will skip rendering a blank form and move on to the second *form_handler(Request)* predicate which looks at the submitted data and then either asks for corrections or redirects to the success page.

 I've put explicit tests at the top of both predicates to ensure the right predicate handles the right case.
 Checking patterns on the left side of the :- is generally safest, and if I wasn't making this example method agnostic, I'd rewrite the first case as ```form_handler(get, Request)``` and the second as ```form_handler(put, Request)``` and then change to ```:- http_handler('/', form_handler(Method), [method(Method), prefix]).``` to eliminate any ambiguity.